 According to the Tampa Bay Times, Pasco County is home to some of the most dangerous roads – more dangerous than the regional, statewide, and national averages!
-The Pasco County statistics are grim:
+The most recent Pasco County statistics are grim:

+That brings the 3 year average of fatalities to 97 per year.
 US 19 (in west Pasco) is one of the most dangerous roads in Pasco County.
 Statistics show that that traffic related deaths are more common here than in the region or state.

 Unfortunately, despite all the efforts and improvements, Pasco County is still the most dangerous – people in Pasco County are dying at a higher rate than on other highway in the nation.